joshuamkite/python-fastapi-and-streamlit-frontend-demo/README.md

-# API and Caller demo
+# FastAPI and Streamlit Frontend Demo

 Demonstrates a FastAPI REST API and a separate frontend using Streamlit web interface, both dockerised and run together using `Docker compose` See separate Frontend and Backend Readme's for additional detail.